Saiv-kodes/University-Cluster-Project/README.md

 # (in process of being built)
 Things left-
-Adding authentication
+- Adding authentication

-Collecting Data from institutes.
+- Collecting Data from institutes.

+- Deployment